On p-adic lattices and Grassmannians: Introduction

-However, the morphisms $\pi_{\lambda}$ are not injective on the level of $k$-valued points as one might hope (in order to obtain $p$-adic analogues of Schubert \emph{varieties}).
-By a short example and by the relationship with constructions in \cite{kreidl-2010} we argue that the varieties $\Dem{\lambda}$ should perhaps better be viewed as an analogue of Demazure resolutions in the $p$-adic setting.
+The morphisms $\pi_{\lambda}$ are not injective at the level of $k$-valued points.
+This means in particular that the varieties $\Dem{\lambda}$ fail to be good analogues of Schubert varieties in the function field case.
+Rather, the situation appears similar to constructions in \cite{kreidl-2010}, and thus the varieties $\Dem{\lambda}$ could perhaps be viewed as a sort of Demazure resolution in the $p$-adic setting.
+We make this explicit in the simplest non-trivial special case $n=2$ and $\lambda=(1,-1)$.

-Finally, we answer the following question: What is the set of $R$-valued points of the $p$-adic affine Grassmannian for a perfect $k$-algebra $R$?
-In close analogy to the function field case we give the definition: If $R$ denotes a perfect $k$-algebra, then a lattice $L\subset \W(R)[1/p]^{n}$ is a finitely generated projective $\W(R)$-submodule with the property that $L\otimes_{\W(R)}\W(R)[1/p] = \W(R)[1/p]^{n}$.
-We prove the following